neighborland/pres/README.md

 Rails views nice to work with.

-Other presenter libraries mix in all the methods from the Rails `ViewContext` to make it easy to call those methods in the Presenter class.
-`pres` instead injects the `ViewContext` as a dependency into the Presenter class, and uses `method_missing` to delegate to `ViewContext` methods.
-So `pres` produces small classes that contain and delegate to an existing object that handles server-side rendering.
+Other presenter libraries mix in all the methods from the Rails `ViewContext` to make it easy to call those methods in the Presenter class.  `pres` instead injects the `ViewContext` as a dependency into the Presenter class, and uses `method_missing` to delegate to `ViewContext` methods. `pres` produces small classes that contain and delegate to an existing object that handles server-side rendering.

 ## Install